 The characters, especially Maria and Nagi, have continually shown distain for the value of money.
 Such that it's a huge leap in Nagi's showing maturity when she's willing to give it up.

-Wrong Genre Savvy - The usual cause of a Genre Savvy guess being wrong.
-While the characters often seem to know they're in an anime/manga, they just as often think they're in an actual fighting series, not a parody.
+Wrong Genre Savvy - While the characters often seem to know they're in an anime/manga, they just as often think they're in an actual fighting series, not a parody.

 Sakuya is aware she's in a comedy series, she just has the comedy style wrong.